OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Living Statue.md

 ------

 - **Immunity:** See main entry.
-- **Attacks:** Depend on form of statue (humanoid statues may use weapons, animal statues use claws, etc.).
+- **Attacks:** Depend on the form of statue (humanoid statues may use weapons, animal statues use claws, etc.).

 ## Iron Living Statue